-Mercedes Searer is a Brooklyn based dancer and choreographer.
+Mercedes Searer is a New York based choreographer and performer.
 Mercedes makes things.
-Pots, and plates, dances, collages, and quote books.
-As a maker she is interested in the kinetic energy of the object; its rhythm, its illusion to meaning, and the metaphors it presents for life itself.
+Pottery, dances, collages, and quote books.
+As a maker she is interested in the kinetic energy of the object; its rhythm, its allusion to meaning and the metaphors it presents for life itself.
 In all of her work, asymmetry, the verge of collapse, humor, irony, and pain show up repeatedly.

 Mercedes’s work has most recently been presented as part of PERFORMA at Whitebox Gallery.
 Her work has also been shown at the Andy Warhol Museum, Pittsburgh Children’s Museum, Brooklyn Studios for Dance, and Victoria Square Project in Greece.

 As a performer, Mercedes has worked for such greats as Elizabeth Streb, Sara Rudner, Twyla Tharp, Steve Paxton and Kathy Westwater, among others.
 She is currently in an ongoing practice with Sonia Lopes Soares.
 The duo was recently in residence in Athens, Greece at FaveLAB’s One plus One.